algoryc/fastapi-auth-wss/README.md

 1. Register Yourself: To register as a user, navigate to the `/register` endpoint and provide the required information.

-2. Obtain Token: After registering, go to the token route to obtain a token.
+2. Obtain Token: After registering, go to the `/token` route to obtain a token.
 This token will be used for authentication.

 3. Open Multiple Instances of PieSocket: Open two different tabs in your web browser and paste the following WebSocket URLs: